Insanity Reviews: Max Cardio Conditioning

 I was wonder, in what order to do you progress through the DVDs?
 Can’t find a list anywhere online, do you just pick a DVD for that day and that is it?
 Trying to decide if this is for me.
 I would like to take a look at the workout progress sheet too if anyone knows of where I can see one.
 Thanks

 Ryan, the entire program is setup for you.
 You just follow the calendar, and the nutrition manual.
-You can download the workout calendar here. http://www.extremely-fit.com/fitness-tips/2010/03/insanity-fit-worksheets-calendar/
+You can download the workout calendar here. https://www.extremely-fit.com/fitness-tips/2010/03/insanity-fit-worksheets-calendar/

 I just started the Insanity program today, and I’m worried!
 I’m 40 years old, sit at a computer all day in my office, and have done pilates in the past (not lately!)
 I’m 5’7″ and 120 lbs.
 I’m not overweight at all, but I definitely need to tone up!
 I couldn’t even keep up with the fit test this morning and ended up dropping down and doing pilates for a couple of the tests.
 I DID resume after about 5 minutes, but felt sick to my stomach.
 My husband wants to continue, and I really do too, but I’m afraid it’s too much for me since I haven’t exercised in so long.
 Is it okay to just keep at it, and do what I did this morning?
 I keep thinking “anything is better than nothing”, but will the program be effective if I have to modify it to work for me?